The following theories apply to the experiments.

 Apparently being human affects the accuracy of our testimony for documenting spiritual healings or psychic events that we have witnessed or experienced.
 The tendency is to either twist our experiences into mystical events or to reject them.
 If the scientists of the future can find a way to monitor the manipulations made by neglect and the Defense Mechanisms, this tool should prosper the investigation of psychic and prayer phenomena.

-How about believers who are convinced they experienced something real and tell other people about their psychic experience or spiritual healing?
+What about believers who are convinced they experienced something different but real and tell people about their psychic experience or spiritual healing?

 If a testifier doesn't mind looking foolish to other people, the Defense Mechanisms can still gamble on the embellishing tendency of the testifier's mind to subtly change the details of his experience.
 Then credibility becomes an issue.
 The true details get colored and derailed.
 The true story becomes an untrue account causing doubt and sometimes fear or embarrassment when recollected.
 If an experiencer doesn't sway from telling his or her story, mental health issues might be claimed about him to undermind him.